 Practicality: Time is the biggest hurdle to overcome when trying to work an exercise routine into your life.
-This is a matter of priorities and long term vs. short term gain.
+This is a matter of priorities and long-term vs. short-term gain.
 The amount of time you have to dedicate to this depends on work obligations and family needs.
 Still, even the busiest people can work in a little time to work out if they get creative.
-Short walks during a lunch breaks can reduce stress at the office and get your heart going.
+Short walks during a lunch break can reduce stress at the office and get your heart going.
 Bike rides with the family at night can help set a great example for the children as well.

 Expense: Gym memberships are expensive, but a new exercise program doesn’t have to cost a thing.
 Simply starting with a daily walk is a fantastic and free way to improve your health.

 This is by far the easiest health tip to give, and also the hardest for many to follow if they are already smoking.
 There is no longer any doubt that tobacco is a dangerous addiction.
 Smoking causes 480,000 deaths a year in the United States alone.
-It also reduces quality of life for users long before it kills them.
-End stage lung disease makes it difficult to be active.
-Patients struggle each waking moment for breath.
-Anxiety, depression and pain are all consequences of this drug long before addicts take their last breath.
+It also reduces the quality of life for users long before it kills them.
+End-stage lung disease makes it difficult to be active.
+Patients struggle with each waking moment for breath.
+Anxiety, depression, and pain are all consequences of this drug long before addicts take their last breath.

 - increases the chances of heart disease

 - increases the chance of lung cancer by 25 times